-Subsection (7).
-Program-related asset.
-Although UMIFA (200-) does not apply to program-related assets, if program-related assets serve, in part, as investments for an institution, then the institution should identify categories for reporting those investments and should establish investment criteria for the investments that are reasonably related to achieving the institution's charitable purposes.
-For example, a program providing below-market loans to 1 2 inner-city businesses may be "primarily to accomplish a charitable purpose of the institution" but 3 also can be considered, in part, an investment.
-The institution should create reasonable credit 4 standards and other guidelines for the program to increase the likelihood that the loans would be 5 repaid.
-6 7 Subsection (8).
-Record.
-This definition was added to clarify that the definition of 8 instrument includes electronic records as defined in Section 2(8) of the Uniform Electronic 9 Transactions Act (1999).
-10 11 SECTION 3.
-STANDARD OF CONDUCT IN MANAGING AND INVESTING 12 INSTITUTIONAL FUND.
-13 (a) Subject to the intent of a donor expressed in a gift instrument, an institution, 14 In managing and investing an institutional fund, an institution-shall consider the terms of the 15 gift instrument, the charitable purposes of the institution, and the purposes of the institutional 16 fund.
-17 (b) In addition to complying with the duty of loyalty imposed by law other than 18 this [act], each person responsible for managing and investing an institutional fund shall manage 19 and invest the fund in good faith and with the care an ordinarily prudent person in a like position 20 would exercise under similar circumstances.
-21 (c) In managing and investing an institutional fund, an institution may: 22 (1) may incur only costs that are appropriate and reasonable in relation to 23 the assets, the purposes of the institution, and the skills available to the institution; and 24 (d2) An institution shall make a reasonable effort to verify facts relevant to 25 the management and investment of the fund-of an institutional fund. (ed) Subsections (f) through (k) are default rules and may be expanded, 26 27 restricted, eliminated, or otherwise altered by the terms of a gift instrument.
-Except as otherwise
+- (a) In managing and investing an institutional fund, an institution must shall consider the terms of the gift instrument, the charitable purposes of the institution, and the purposes of the institutional fund. - (b) In addition to the duty of loyalty imposed by law other than this [act], each person responsible for managing and investing an institutional fund-must shall manage and invest the fund- in good faith and with the care an ordinarily prudent person in a like position would exercise under similar circumstances. - (c) In managing and investing an institutional fund, an institution may incur only costs that are appropriate and reasonable in relation to the assets, the purposes of the institution, and the skills available to the institution. - (d) An institution shall make a reasonable effort to verify facts relevant to the management and investment of an institutional fund. - 28 (e) Subsections (f) through (k) are default rules and may be expanded, restricted, 29 eliminated, or otherwise altered by the terms of a gift instrument.

-1 provided by a gift instrument, the following rules apply: 2 (f1) In managing and investing an institutional fund, the following factors, 3 if relevant, must be considered: 4 (1A) general economic conditions; 5 (2B) the possible effect of inflation or deflation; 6 (3C) the expected tax consequences, if any, of investment 7 decisions or strategies; 8 (4 D ) the role that each investment or course of action plays within 9 the overall investment portfolio of the fund; 10 ( 5E ) the expected total return from income and the appreciation of 11 investments; 12 (6 F ) other resources of the institution; 13 $\underline{\hspace{1cm}}$ (7G) the needs of the institution and the fund to make distributions 14 and to preserve capital; and 15 ( 8H ) an asset's special relationship or special value, if any, to the 16 charitable purposes of the institution.
-17 (g2) Management and investment decisions about an individual asset must 18 be made not in isolation but rather in the context of the institutional fund's portfolio of 19 investments as a whole and as a part of an overall investment strategy having risk and return 20 objectives reasonably suited to the fund and to the institution.
-21 (h3) An institution, subject to law other than this act, subject to any 22 specific limitations set forth in the gift instrument or in other law applicable to the institution, 23 may invest in any kind of property or type of investment consistent with the standards of this section. (i4) An institution shall diversify the investments of an institutional fund unless the institution reasonably determines that, because of special circumstances, the purposes of the fund are better served without diversifying. (†5) Within a reasonable time after receiving property, an institution shall make and implement decisions concerning the retention or disposition of the property or to rebalance a portfolio, in order to bring the institutional fund into compliance with the purposes, terms, distribution requirements, and other circumstances of the institution and the requirements of this [act]. (k6) An individual who has special skills or expertise, or is named in reliance upon the individual's representation that the individual has special skills or expertise, has a duty to use those special skills or that expertise in managing and investing institutional funds.
+1 (1) In managing and investing an institutional fund, the following factors, if 2 relevant, must be considered: 3 (1) general economic conditions; 4 (2) the possible effect of inflation or deflation; 5 (3) the expected tax consequences, if any, of investment decisions or 6 strategies; 7 (4) the role that each investment or course of action plays within the 8 overall investment portfolio of the-institutional fund; 9 (5) the expected total return from income and the appreciation of 10 investments; 11 (6) other resources of the institution; 12 (7) the needs of the institution and the institutional fund to make 13 distributions and to preserve capital; and 14 (8) an asset's special relationship or special value, if any, to the charitable 15 purposes of the institution.
+16 (g) Management and investment decisions about an individual asset must be made 17 not in isolation but rather in the context of the institutional fund's portfolio of investments as a 18 whole and as a part of an overall investment strategy having risk and return objectives 19 reasonably suited to the fund and to the institution.
+20 (h) In addition to an investment otherwise authorized by law or by a gift 21 instrument, and without restriction to investments a fiduciary may make, aAn institution, subject 22 to any specific limitations set forth in the gift instrument or in other law applicable to the 23 institution, may invest in any kind of property or type of investment consistent with the standards

+1 of this section.

+(i) An institution shall diversify the investments of an institutional fund unless the institution reasonably determines that, because of special circumstances, the purposes of the fund are better served without diversifying.

+(j) Within a reasonable time after receiving property, an institution shall make and implement decisions concerning the retention or disposition of the property, or to rebalance a portfolio, in order to bring the institutional fund into compliance with the purposes, terms, distribution requirements, and other circumstances of the institution and the requirements of this [act].

+(k) An individual who has special skills or expertise, or is named in reliance upon the individual's representation that the individual has special skills or expertise, has a duty to use those special skills or that expertise in managing and investing institutional funds.